Heroku Teams

 Bulk transfer of personal apps into a team can be done from the Team Settings page or the Heroku CLI.
 To transfer apps using the bulk transfer features, the owner of the personal app must also be an admin of the team.

-Heroku CLI support
+Heroku CLI Support

 Support for operations around your Heroku Teams is available in the Heroku CLI; usage is parallel to the usage applied to the Organizations available in Heroku Enterprise.
 For more information, type heroku help teams